 The tutors in the Writing Center will not correct or edit your writing; instead, they will ask you relevant questions about your work and discuss in detail the options and strategies available to you for making your writing more effective—in terms of content, organization, language use, and format style.

 Writers can make an appointment online by visiting lewisu.edu/appointment or calling (815) 836-5427 during normal business hours.

 We encourage you to stop by!
-We have a welcoming and energetic space for students and tutors enjoy helping others become more effective writers.
+We have a welcoming and energetic space where tutors help students to become more effective writers.